3manuek/3manuek/content/about/_index.md

 Other things that I love to do:

 - I'm an experienced hydroponics _micro-grower_; DWC and NFT are my favorites.
-- I'm an amateur musician, the typical string set plus some keyboards.
+- I'm an amateur musician, mostly generic strings and techno jam.
 Drawing is also a hobby.
 - Love reading, particularly around polithical, econocomics and social affairs.
 An active Libertarian working from his basement :)